All Episodes

 No.

-All right, Sarah Carter and John Solomon, both with circa.com, circa News and welcome both of you back to the program.
+All right, Sarah Carter and John Solomon, both with circa.com, Circa News, and welcome both of you back to the program.

-Yeah, there's no no doubt about it, Sean.
+Yeah, there's no doubt about it, Sean.

 So I think that's all borne out.

-Then why did the FBI director, who's not never supposed to comment on ongoing investigations and wouldn't comment on an investigation, even acknowledge one as going into the leakers and national security and intelligence?
+Then why did the FBI director, who's never supposed to comment on ongoing investigations and wouldn't comment on an investigation, even acknowledge one is going into the leakers in national security and intelligence, why would he comment only on the part that, yeah, we are looking into whether or not there was some collusion?

 I think that's the only reason.